 Leave

 Employees shall be entitled to annual leave at the rate of two and half workdays for each full month of service, pro-rated for part-time employees.
 Annual leave will be paid in the pay period during which the leave is taken and will be paid in accordance with the Holidays Act 2003 (NZ) or any replacement legislation.
 Annual leave is cumulative, but at the end of each calendar year, not more than 20 days may be carried over to the following year.
 The Executive Secretary shall inform the FAC of any unused balances over 20 days, whether such balances were paid out, or agreed to be used within a specified timeframe4.
-Annual leave may be taken in advance of entitlement accruing at the discretion of the Executive Secretary (or the Commission in respect of the Executive Secretary).
+Annual leave may be taken in advance of entitlement accruing at the discretion of the Executive Secretary (or the Commission Chairperson in respect of the Executive Secretary).
 If annual leave has been taken in advance and the employee’s employment terminates prior to the employee accruing sufficient leave, the employee agrees that the Commission may deduct the relevant leave payment from the employee’s final salary or wage payment or, if this is not sufficient to cover the leave payment, the employee will repay the relevant amount to the Commission prior to the termination date.

 The taking of leave shall not cause undue disruption to normal Secretariat operations.
 In accordance with this principle, leave dates shall be subject to the needs of the Commission.
 Leave dates shall be approved by the Executive Secretary who shall, as far as possible, bear in mind the personal circumstances, needs and preferences of employees.
-The Executive Secretary shall plan leave in consultation with the Chairperson.
+The Executive Secretary shall plan leave in consultation with the Commission Chairperson.

 Annual leave may be taken in one or more periods.